MXR 129 Pitch Transposer: The Shifty Little Box That Hears Voices

 Sold out

-Before Eventide made pitch-shifting sexy and digital FX racks took over studios, MXR quietly unleashed the 129 Pitch Transposer—a gritty, unpredictable, slightly drunk box of pitch warping...
+Before Eventide made pitch-shifting respectable and digital FX racks took over studios, MXR quietly unleashed the 129 Pitch Transposer: a gritty, unpredictable, slightly drunk box of pitch-warping chaos.
+It was...

 AvailabilityLow stock: 1 left